-Wolsingham station opened in 1847, it is situated 7 miles from Wear Valley Junction.
+Wolsingham Station, situated 7 miles from Wear Valley Junction, opened in 1847.
 The station building which is now a private residence is in a similar style to Frosterley, has steeply pitched roofs of stone slabs, held in place by sheep's bones.
-It nestles between the River Wear and a high embankment, held back by a substantial retaining wall built in the 1890's.
+It nestles between the River Wear and a high embankment, held back by a substantial retaining wall built in the 1890s.
 A wooden footbridge once linked the two platforms.
 Upstairs in the station house, the Directors of the NER often used to meet in the long room known as the 'board room'.

 To the east of the station were extensive sidings, which included accommodation for the local coal merchant.
 The Wear Valley Goods, which ran twice daily from Bishop Auckland Goods yard, serviced the yard.
 The goods called at all stations between Wear Valley Junction and Wearhead, dropping off or picking up goods as required.
 The sidings closed to goods 6th September 1982.
 The unusual shaped signal box closed in June 1984, with both signalmen being transferred to Witton-Le-Wear.